JakobWong/CSE573-SP21-Project/CODE/README.md

 ## Datasets Processing
   1. For this project, we will use the most popular ABSA bechmark datasets, which are restaurant reviews from SemEval 2014(rest14), 2015(rest15), 2016(rest16).
 The laptop reviews, which are from SemEval 2014(laptop14), will also be used to help training the different models, all data files are in the `data` folder.
 For the ABSA label vocabulary categories, the possible values of the tag are B-{POS, NEG, NEU}, I-{POS, NEG, NEU}, E-{POS, NEG, NEU}, T-{POS, NEG, NEU}, S-{POS, NEG, NEU}, O-{POS, NEG, NEU}.
 The tagging schemes are BIEOS, IOB, OT, and inside-outside-beginning tagging.
 The file under`data` folder called `data preprocessing.ipynb` provides a reader machine which can split the sampeles and labels, furthermore, we assign the ABSA vocabulary categories new labels, 0 means no aspect, 1 means postive, 2 means neutral, 3 means negative.

+##Training Script:
+The training script has several parameters found at the top of the script.
+The first is "conditioning" which when set to true will normalize the data. "trainingSize" specifies how many samples from the training set you wish to use.
+For the laptop data set, it's best to use 2000 samples, whereas for the restaurant data set, use 1000.
+The variable "testingSize" indicates how many of the test samples you would like to test on.
+The variable "bertFineTune" indicates to the script whether you would like to use fine tuning when producing word vectors, and the variable "train" indicates whether the user wants to retrain a new model, or load an existing one.

+The variable "modelType", which can be either 'LIN', 'CNN', to 'MLP' corresponds to building a linear model, convolutional neural net, or multilayer perceptron, respectively.
+Lastly, the variable "dataType" which can be either 'rest' or 'laptop' indicates the user wishes to train or test on the laptop dataset or the rest16 dataset, respectively.

+The overall structure of the script is as follows: First the data is read into list structures, and then from these lists we form Bert embeddings that are placed into new structures.
+We then create several files to store this data, which will be used in our UI later.
+Next we define an evaluation function that takes a list of predictions and compares them against the training labels.
+From this it computes a series of metrics which are output to a file.
+Next we train a model and evaluate it based on the user defined parameters.
+Lastly we have a small section of code reserved for testing specific user-defined sentences with the chosen model.

 # UI usage
 ## How to run the UI